GISdevio/tools4msp_geoplatform/README.md

 - `[1545] a__911_5208_MAP_SENS_POTENTIAL` uploaded by `danilo.scannella`
 - `[1546] a__911_5208_MAP_VULNERABILITY` uploaded by `danilo.scannella`

+### Multiple TIF files

+There are layers with multiple TIF files in their original files.
+For these layers, we do not know which file to use.
+It follows a list of the layers involved in the form of `[<layer-id>] <layer-name>`.

+- `[545] BRIDGE-BS - Pilot Site 1 - MSFDPHY CEASCORE - Current condition` uploaded by `admin`
+- `[544] BRIDGE-BS - Pilot Site 1 - MSFDSUB CEASCORE - Current condition` uploaded by `admin`
+- `[529] BRIDGE-BS - Pilot Site 2 - CEASCORE - Current condition` uploaded by `admin`
+- `[531] BRIDGE-BS - Pilot Site 2 - MSFDBIO CEASCORE - Current condition` uploaded by `admin`
+- `[533] BRIDGE-BS - Pilot Site 2 - MSFDPHY CEASCORE - Current condition` uploaded by `admin`
+- `[532] BRIDGE-BS - Pilot Site 2 - MSFDSUB CEASCORE - Current condition` uploaded by `admin`
+- `[551] BRIDGE-BS - Pilot Site 3 - CEASCORE - Current condition` uploaded by `admin`
+- `[552] BRIDGE-BS - Pilot Site 3 - MSFDBIO CEASCORE - Current condition` uploaded by `admin`
+- `[549] BRIDGE-BS - Pilot Site 3 - MSFDPHY CEASCORE - Current condition` uploaded by `admin`

 ### Multiple styles

-During the migration of raster layers we found some layers with multiple styles.
+During the migration of raster layers, we found some layers with multiple styles.
 The support for multiple styles [has been dropped](https://github.com/GeoNode/geonode/discussions/12840) with Geonode 4, therefore we choose to keep only the *default style* in the migration process.

 It follows a list of the layers involved in the form of `[<layer-id>] <layer-name>`.
 The extra styles (i.e., the non-default ones) are collected in the `/data/raster-layers-extra-styles` folder of this repo and are organized in folders named as the corresponding layer id.